 - Cancellations: Campus Recreation has the right to cancel any class with insufficient enrollment.
 If your class is canceled by Campus Recreation or you withdraw from a class three days before the begin date, you will receive a full refund.
 If you withdraw from a class 24 hours before the second class meeting, you will receive a refund of 75% the enrollment fee.
 No refunds are given after the second class unless in the event of a physician-verified illness or injury.
 Applications for a refund must be done in person at Membership Services.
 Class period makeups will not be given.

 - Who is providing the instruction?
-Lisa Patterson Raterman, RN, BSN, is a Qualified Instructor through University of California - San Diego and a member of the Illinois MBSR/MBCT Consortium and is also a certified Meditation Specialist.
+Lisa Patterson Raterman, RN, BSN, is a Qualified Instructor through University of California - San Diego and a member of the Illinois MBSR/MBCT Consortium.
+She is also a certified Meditation Specialist.
 She is founder and CEO of Working Mindfulness, LLC.

 - Other questions?
 Contact Sarah Hardin Associate Director, Campus Recreation